sengginlam/nonsense/README.md

 # nonsense

 ## Introduction
 This project is a toy.
-It roughly implemented following the Attention is All You Need paper.
+It's roughly implemented following the Attention is All You Need paper.

 ## ISSUES
 1. We can found the loss is very low at the beginning of the training.
 I guess it's over fit, because dataset.py::Datasets.getData use torch.utils.data.DataLoader sampling by a serial continuous int.
 It causes a lot of duplicate data.